Skip to main content

 • Red 2 is played on the stacks.

-• Alice has one red 3 clued in his hand with just number 3.
+• Alice has one red 3 clued in her hand with just number 3.
 (She does not know which suit it is.)

 • Alice clues number 3 to Bob, which touches one 3.
 (This is a mistake, because it might be violating Good Touch Principle.)